umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 **disableFindContentByIdPath**: when true, urls such as /1234 do *not* find content with ID 1234.

-**disableRedirectUrlTracking**: when you move and rename pages in Umbraco, 301 permanent redirects are automatically created, set this to true if you do not want this behavior
+**disableRedirectUrlTracking**: when you move and rename pages in Umbraco, 301 permanent redirects are automatically created, set this to true if you do not want this behavior.

 **Note:** The URL tracking feature (and thus, this setting) is only available on Umbraco 7.5.0 and higher.